 The module can be set to ignore all errors and receive any message.
-The Error Recognition mode is activated by setting the RXM<1:0> bits (CiRXnCON<6:5>) to '11'.
 In this mode, the data which is in the message assembly buffer until the time an error occurred, is copied in the receive buffer and can be read via the CPU interface.